AD-Wright/DWS-linux/README.md

 # DWS-linux
 Defcon Warning System desktop app: for Linux!

-This repository provides a simple bash script to generate a icon in the system tray that displays the current defcon status, as determined by [The Defcon Warning System](https://defconwarningsystem.com/).
+This repository provides a simple shell script to generate a icon in the system tray that displays the current defcon status, as determined by [The Defcon Warning System](https://defconwarningsystem.com/).
 The update interval, as well as notification preferences, can be set in DWS-linux.sh.

 Ubuntu users may need to install the "TopIconsPlus" extension through Ubuntu Software -> Add-ons -> Shell Extensions in order to get the system tray icon to display.
 The default icon size in this extension should also be set to 16 pixels, if you want the icon to look right.